 Economics

 Explore the UConn Economics website for departmental information.
-Course descriptions below correspond to the UConn undergraduate course catalog.
+Course descriptions below correspond to the UConn undergraduate directory of courses.

 ECON 1000: Essentials of Economics